FTLam11/fronk-tolks/README.md

 > this.
 It'll be easy-peasy lemon squeezy.

 No two problems are the same, there are always exceptions.
-When Apple releases a new phone or a civil engineer builds a bridge, is this logic rational at all?
+When Apple releases a new phone or a civil engineer develops a bridge, is this logic rational at all?

 2. The lazy programmer